 Sure, the cooling temperatures make this an inviting time to daydream about heading south for the ocean.
 But you don’t need to leave Howard County in order to enjoy the water this fall and winter.

 Yes, summer is the season for Columbia Association’s outdoor pools.
-The rest of the year is covered, though — and literally so, with activities, classes and lessons at CA’s indoor pools at Columbia Swim Center, Columbia Gym, Supreme Sports Club and Haven on the Lake.
+The rest of the year is covered, though — and literally so, with activities, classes and lessons at CA’s indoor pools at Columbia Swim Center, Columbia Gym, and Supreme Sports Club.
 (Columbia Athletic Club, which has a hot water therapy pool, is due to reopen soon.
 UPDATED: NOW OPEN!)

 Keep reading for some ideas for swimmers of all ages and skill levels.
 And learn more by visiting ColumbiaAssociation.org pools.

 Now is the perfect time to teach your kids how to swim, with indoor lessons at Columbia Gym and Columbia Swim Center.